 We ask you about your databases.
 What sort of data loss do you expect your system to allow?
 What keeps you up at night?
 Is someone receiving the alerts from your databases when they aren’t healthy?

-We perform our complete 39-point SQL Server Health Check.
-This check collects data about your databases, instances, and servers.
+We perform our 39-point SQL Server Health Check that collects data about your databases, instances, and servers.
 Our team compares the findings with your expectations from the interview.
-Finally, we write a comprehensive report outlining the challenges, issues, and needs for your short and long-term success.

-Typically within a week or two of the interview, we are delivering that full findings report in a follow-up meeting with you and your technical team.
-We’re giving you an action plan to remove the risks and giving you that confidence in knowing for sure what’s right, what’s lacking, and how to make it all work.
+Within a week of the interview, we are delivering a full findings report in a follow-up meeting with you and your technical team.
+You get an action plan to remove the risks so you know for sure what’s right, what’s lacking, and how to make it all work.

 100% “We’ll Make it Right” Guarantee!